liam-ilan/UBC-formula-e-application/README.md

 Today we will write a _**Heartbeat Monitor**_ for the next generation UBC Formula E Racecar.

+> [!NOTE]
-> Note: *We're interested in seeing how you think about software*, so write down everything, show your thinking, take your time, and don't stress too much!
+> *We're interested in seeing how you think about software*, so write down everything, show your thinking, take your time, and don't stress too much!

 ## Technical Description
 You will be implementing the hearbeat monitor for the _**Vehicle Controller**_ described above.
 We expect your solution to be located at [`problem/solution.c`](./problem/solution.c), where it says `YOUR SOLUTION HERE`.